Callie Khouri: Subsequent work

 Her second film as a writer, the romantic comedy-drama Something to Talk About (1995), earned mixed reviews from critics.

 In June 2002, Khouri made her directorial debut with her adaptation of Divine Secrets of the Ya-Ya Sisterhood, which grossed a total of $73,839,240 worldwide.
 The film opened at number two in the box office behind The Sum of All Fearss second weekend.

 In 2006, Khouri created, wrote and directed the pilot for the legal television series Hollis & Rae that was produced by Steven Bochco.

 Khouri directed Mad Money in 2008, a crime-caper film starring Diane Keaton, Queen Latifah, and Katie Holmes.

 In 2012 she developed ABC's country music drama series, Nashville, starring Connie Britton and Hayden Panettiere.
 Khouri's husband T Bone Burnett was the show's executive music producer and composer for the first season.
 Leaving the show shortly after the first season production wrapped, Burnett later stated that he was upset with television executives' treatment of his wife.
 His assistant and the managing producer Buddy Miller took over for Burnett in season two.
 Nashville received positive reviews from critics, and Khouri continued on the show without Burnett's involvement.
 In 2016, Nashville moved to CMT.

+In 2026, a musical based on Thelma and Louise debuted at the Young Vic Theatre.
+Khouri returned to write the book, with music by Neko Case.